jorgecarleitao/django-sphinxql/docs/configuration.rst

 necessary, in the following order:

 1. first, it uses Django-SphinxQL's default settings
-2. them, it applies settings of ``settings.INDEXES``, possibly overriding some settings in 1.
+2. them, it applies project-wise settings in ``settings.INDEXES``, possibly overriding settings defined in 1.
 3. finally, it applies the settings defined in the :class:`Index.Meta
-   <sphinxql.indexes.Index.Meta>` to that specific index, possibly overriding
-   settings in 2.
+   <sphinxql.indexes.Index.Meta>`, possibly overriding settings in 2.

 The project-wise settings use: